-For OpenEMM 20.10 you have to compile Python 3.8 or later.
-This has to be done after the DBMS is installed and before the database driver is installed and linked with the DBMS libraries (chapter 3.4 to 3.9).
-See chapter 12 for details on compilation and deployment of Python 3.
+For OpenEMM 21.10 you have to compile Python 3.8 or later.
+This has to be done after the DBMS is installed and before the database driver is installed and linked with the DBMS libraries (see sections for MariaDB and MySQL below).
+See section Deployment of Python 3.8 (or later) for details on compilation and deployment of Python 3.